Wills & Estate Planning

 If someone has another version of the will that they feel should be honored instead, or argues that the will has problems that make it legally invalid, the judge will be much more involved.
 The more that beneficiaries and potential heirs disagree about how to handle the estate, the more likely it is that the probate judge will need to weigh in.

-Creditors have a limited amount of time to submit a claim for outstanding debts (six to nine months is typical, Widdes says).
+Creditors have a limited amount of time to submit a claim for outstanding debts (six months in some states, a year or longer in other).
 When it comes to debts, the court generally steps in for two main reasons.
 First, if the executor wants to deny the validity of a creditor’s claim, a judge will decide who’s right.
 Second, if outstanding debts are high enough that the executor would have to sell some assets (like a house) to pay creditors, beneficiaries can also bring that decision before a judge if they disagree on the best course of action.

 Side note: If the court is looking at the estate of someone who died without a will at all, intestacy laws will determine which relatives are next in line.

-Does avoiding probate sound good to you?
 If you qualify for small estate probate, you might get to sidestep an exhaustive inventory.
-More on that below.

 Going through someone’s estate and carrying out the will’s instructions can feel quite slow at times.
 And dealing with large assets, like selling a house, can take months.

 Leaving money to minors, for example, is a mistake that can drag the probate process out significantly.
-Minors can’t legally inherit directly, so the money has to be put into a trust, and the court would have to select and appoint a trustee to manage it.
+Minors can’t legally inherit directly, so the money may be put into a trust for a court- appointed trustee to manage, or a guardian may be appointed.

 Administering an estate also includes paying debts and taxes, and submitting policy claims (such as filing with medical insurance or helping a beneficiary with a life insurance claim).
 It can also include making sure retirement and other accounts get closed.
 Plus, an executor might need to sell assets and making sure all possessions go where they should—whether that’s to a beneficiary or to the local dump.